Subject Financial Affairs

 4. A covered account that has been inactive for a reasonably lengthy period of time is used (taking into consideration the type of account, the expected pattern of usage and other relevant factors).

-5. Mail sent to the customer is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the customer's covered account.
+5. Mail sent to the account owner is returned repeatedly as undeliverable although transactions continue to be conducted in connection with the account owner's covered account.

-6. The University is notified that the customer is not receiving paper account statements.
+6. The University is notified that the account owner is not receiving paper account statements.

-7. The University is notified of unauthorized charges or transactions in connection with a customer's covered account.
+7. The University is notified of unauthorized charges or transactions in connection with a account owner's covered account.

-Notice from Customers, Victims of Identity Theft, Law Enforcement Authorities, or Other Persons Regarding Possible Identity Theft in Connection with Covered Accounts Held by the University
+550.00 Notice from Students, Customers, Victims of Identity Theft, Law Enforcement Authorities, or Other Persons Regarding Possible Identity Theft in Connection with Covered Accounts Held by the University